chakrihacker/meteor-reactive-objects/README.md

   mixin = {}
   mixin.set: function () {
     this.value
     //the value that would be set.
-You can change the value with this.value = 'some other value'
+    //You can change the value with this.value = 'some other value'

     this.stop
     //default set to false.
-If you do not want a setter on the property set this.stop = true
+    //If you do not want a setter on the property set this.stop = true

     //run any other code here without having to set up a new Deps.autorun } mixin.get: function () {
     this.value
     //the value that would be returned.
-You can change the value with this.value = 'some other value'
+    //You can change the value with this.value = 'some other value'
     //Note: that this will not change the stored value, only the value the getter returns.

     this.stop
     //default set to false.
-If you do not want a setter on the property set this.stop = true
+    //If you do not want a setter on the property set this.stop = true

     //run any other code here without having to set up a new Deps.autorun }